A software system designed by CDC Software.

 System Interaction: Several software and hardware systems can be simultaneously linked to IMI Warehouse from ERP, order management and supply chain planning solutions to material handling equipment and slotting tools.

 No reviews have been submitted.
 Do you use IMI Warehouse Management?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!